YongYU-PKU2023/YongYU-PKU2023.github.io/_pages/about.md

              。University of Electronic Science and Technology of China, Chengdu Awards：
 ======
-National Scholarship        --2021/12
+-National Scholarship        --2021/12
-Outstanding Undergraduate Graduates from Sichuan Province          --2024/06 Honours Bachelor Degrees of UESTC         --2024/06 First Prize of Sichuan Province in the National College Student Mathematical Modeling Competition         --2022/10 National Third Prize and First Prize in Western Region of the National College Student Embedded Chip and System Design Competition         --2022/08
+-Outstanding Undergraduate Graduates from Sichuan Province          --2024/06 -Honours Bachelor Degrees of UESTC         --2024/06 -First Prize of Sichuan Province in the National College Student Mathematical Modeling Competition         --2022/10 -National Third Prize and First Prize in Western Region of the National College Student Embedded Chip and System Design Competition         --2022/08

 Contact Me:
 ======